 Being charged with a federal crime is serious.
+Federal criminal defense, is commonly referred to as white collar crime.
 Federal crimes carry different sentencing, fine, and restitution requirements, than State level offenses.
 Due to the complexity of the United States Sentencing Guidelines and other applicable laws, experienced representation is demanded.

 The biggest challenge in defending yourself against a federal criminal case, is your opposing party, the United States Government.
 Prosecutors often use threats of additional charges, and the arrest of friends and family members, in order to pressure a person into accepting their plea agreement.
 No matter the charge, Temani won’t back down.